TWDH/Development/01.大赫的算法宝典/2.LeetCode Hot and Interview/6.BQ/Basic & Phone Interview.md

    - ```
      My biggest strength is that I’m very efficient at working under pressure.
 No matter the crisis or stress, I can make the right decisions on-the-spot.

      One time close the publish date of the new release, my front-end developer got sick and could finished the job on time.
-There was no other developers that are free to do these functions.
+There was no other developers that are free to do these new functions.
 At that point, things looked so bleak that my supervisor even considered to postpone the release date.
-Instead, as I have already finshed my part of job and I kinda want to learn more front-end techs, I took three days to complete the job that ensured we could publish our APP on time.
+Instead, as I have already finshed my part of job and I kinda want to learn more front-end techs, I took three days to complete the job that ensured we could publish our APP on time, I think I have a better understanding of how it works and also strengthen my coding ability.
      ```

    -